The Super Hero Squad Show: Season 1 (2009–10)

-Prior to the beginning of the series, the villainous Doctor Doom attempts to acquire the limitless reality-bending power of the "Infinity Sword" in pursuit of world domination.
-Iron Man foils his plan, but the sword is shattered in the process, creating numerous "fractals" that rain down on Super Hero City.
+Prior to the beginning of the series, Doctor Doom attempted to acquire the Infinity Sword in pursuit of world domination.
+Iron Man foiled his plan, but the sword was destroyed and separated into fragments known as Infinity Fractals.

-Doctor Doom has since forged alliances with various supervillains, forming his Lethal Legion in order to hunt down the scattered fractals.
-Doom's forces, including his two primary henchmen MODOK and Abomination, dwell in Villainville, which is separated from Super Hero City by a giant wall.
-Opposing Doom's evil plan is Iron Man, now leading the elite team known as the Super Hero Squad, consisting of himself, Falcon, Hulk, Silver Surfer, Thor, and Wolverine.
-Marvel initially intended to put Spider-Man in at least one episode of the show, but Sony Pictures Entertainment (who owned Spider-Man's television rights at the time) appears to have chosen not to allow it.
-However, Spider-Man appeared in games based on the show and other tie-ins.
+In the present, Doom forms the Lethal Legion to gather the fractals.
+Doom's forces, including MODOK and Abomination, dwell in Villainville, which is separated from Super Hero City by a giant wall.
+Opposing Doom is Iron Man, now a member of the Super Hero Squad alongside Falcon, Hulk, Silver Surfer, Thor, and Wolverine.

 The Super Hero Squad is headquartered in the S.H.I.E.L.D.
-Helicarrier, and are frequently aided in their defense of Super Hero City by their boss Captain America, S.H.I.E.L.D. leader Ms. Marvel, rookie "Squaddie" and Wolverine's apprentice Reptil, and many more of their superhero friends.
+Helicarrier, and are frequently aided in their defense of Super Hero City by their boss Captain America, S.H.I.E.L.D. leader Ms. Marvel, rookie Squad member Reptil, and many more of their superhero friends.